grucloud/grucloud/docusaurus/docs/azure/resources/compute/VirtualMachine.md

               description: 'Specifies the gallery applications that should be made available to the VM/VMSS' }
           }
+        },
+        timeCreated: {
+          readOnly: true,
+          type: 'string',
+          format: 'date-time',
+          description: 'Specifies the time at which the Virtual Machine resource was created.<br><br>Minimum api-version: 2021-11-01.'
         }
       },
       description: 'Describes the properties of a Virtual Machine.'